 Visitors will also discover varietals little-known elsewhere in California.
 And when it comes to wine tasting in Paso, there are several ways to go.

-Wine-tasting on foot is possible in downtown Paso where a number of wineries have tasting rooms on the streets surrounding the park.
+Wine-tasting on foot is possible in downtown Paso where several wineries have tasting rooms on the streets surrounding the park.
 It’s a great option for those that don’t want to drive.

 However, for those that want transportation for their wine-tasting adventure, there are several wine tasting tours offered from downtown.